home / skills / steveclarke / dotfiles / bruno-endpoint-creation

 name: bruno-endpoint-creation

-description: Create professional Bruno REST API endpoint configurations with proper authentication, environment setup, and documentation.
+description: Create Bruno REST API endpoint configurations with proper authentication, environment setup, and documentation.
 Use when setting up API testing with Bruno, creating new endpoints, or configuring collection-level authentication.
 Triggers on "create Bruno endpoint", "Bruno API testing", "set up Bruno collection".

 ---

-# Bruno REST API Endpoint Creation Command
+# Bruno Endpoint Creation

-**Development Environment (Local.bru):**
+**Development (Local.bru):**

 ```